 Many of the first settlers to Alberta were French-Canadian.
 Brought by fur traders, French was in fact the first European language spoken in Alberta.
-These French origins are still evident today and, according to the 2016 Census data, more than 418,000 (or 10.5%) of Albertans are of French or French-Canadian descendants.
+These French origins are still evident today and, according to the 2016 Census data, more than 418,000 (or 10.5%) of Albertans are of French or French-Canadian heritage.

 The Alberta's Francophone Heritage website samples these individual and community stories, from the era of the fur trade to contemporary Francophone communities confidently embracing the future.